01 / threat model

 Email Aliases

 Generate email aliases that forward to your real address.
 Never hand out your actual inbox again.
 Service gets breached, you kill the alias.
-Owned by Proton now, integrates cleanly.
-Addy.io is the alternative if you want self-hostable.
+Owned by Proton now.
+Addy.io is the self-hostable alternative.

 aliasesproton-ownedbreach containment